xuanlong-yu/xuanlong-yu.github.io/_pages/about.md

 ---

 I am currenly a PhD student at Université Paris-Saclay, France, under the supervision of [Emanuel Aldea](http://hebergement.u-psud.fr/emi/) and [Gianni Franchi](https://www.ensta-paris.fr/fr/gianni-franchi) (ENSTA Paris, Institut Polytechnique de Paris).
 Prior to it, I obtained my B.Eng. in telecommunication engineering from Xidian University, China, in 2018.
-I am especially interested in uncertainty quantification for deep learning, with applications to computer vision tasks.
+I am especially interested in uncertainty quantification for deep learning, with applications to computer vision tasks, as well as multimodal learning.\\
+My defense is going to be placed in December, and if everything goes well I can finish my PhD career before this year.
+Thus, I am looking for an R&D position in industry or a postdoc position in any area over the world (but R/D position is better :D).
+If you pass by here and are interested in my research, don't hesitate to contact me if you have such an opportunity by chance.

 Recent News
 ======
 `10-2023` Happy to announce that our new dataset [InfraParis](https://arxiv.org/abs/2309.15751) has been accepted at WACV 2024.
 The dataset contains RGB, Depth and Infrared images captured in the Paris area with manual semantic segmentation annotations.
-The project website and the download link will be provided in the short term.\\
+The project website is [here](https://ensta-u2is.github.io/infraParis/).\\
 `05-2023` Happy to announce that the [MUAD challenge](https://codalab.lisn.upsaclay.fr/competitions/8007) is now on board at [UNCV Workshop](https://uncv2023.github.io/), [ICCV 2023](https://iccv2023.thecvf.com/).\\
 `04-05-2023` Honored to give a talk at SCAI, Sorbonne Université on "Towards scalable uncertainty estimation with deterministic methods, and their fair evaluation" [`PDF`](https://xuanlong-yu.github.io/files/sorbonne_talk.pdf).\\
 `03-2023 - 04-2023` One-month pleasant visit at Leiden University.